About Technology Guide

 Health and Environmental Effects

-Exposure to Diesel Exhaust
+Exposure to Engine Emissions

-Health Effects of Diesel Particulates
+Health Effects of Engine Emissions

 Environmental Effects of Emissions

 Air pollutants are responsible for a number of adverse environmental effects, such as photochemical smog, acid rain, death of forests, or reduced atmospheric visibility.
-Emissions of greenhouse gases from combustion of fossil fuels are associated with the global warming of Earth’s climate.
-Certain air pollutants, including black carbon, not only contribute to global warming, but are also suspected of having immediate effect on regional climates.
+Emissions of greenhouse gases from combustion of fossil fuels are associated with the warming of the Earth’s climate.
+Certain air pollutants, including black carbon, not only contribute to global warming, but are also suspected of having an immediate effect on regional climates.

-Diesel Fuels & Lubes
+Fuels & Lubes

 What is Diesel Fuel